software-mansion/react-native-reanimated/docs/docs/animations.md

 />
 ```

-This way, instead of assigning a number to Shared Value, we make an animation object which is then used to run updates on the Shared Value until it reaches the final value.
+This way, instead of assigning a number to Shared Value, we make an animation object which is then used to run updates on the Shared Value until it reaches the target.
 As a result the `offset` Shared Value transitions smoothly between the current and the newly assigned random number, which results in a nice spring-based animation in between those states:

 ![](/react-native-reanimated/docs/shared-values/sv-spring.gif)